ODIM-Project/ODIM/docs/README.md

 ## Volumes

-The volume schema represents a volume, virtual disk, LUN, or other logical storage entity for any system.
+The volume schema represents a volume, virtual disk, LUN, or other logical storage entity for a system.

 ### Collection of volumes